 How are childcare costs to be taken into account for tax purposes?

-Under certain conditions, you can deduct childcare costs up to a maximum amount as special expenses against tax.
+Under certain conditions, you can claim childcare costs as special expenses for tax purposes up to a maximum amount.

 • The child lives in your home or is temporarily accommodated away from home with your consent, e.g. in a boarding school.
-If the parents do not live together, it basically depends on whether the child is registered with you or with the other parent.
+In the case of parents who do not live together, it generally depends on whether the child is registered with you or the other parent.

-• It is not older than 13 years or, if it cannot support itself due to a previously incurred physical, mental or psychological disability, not older than 24 years.
+• The child is not older than 13 years of age or, if it is unable to support itself due to a physical, mental or psychological disability, not older than 24 years of age.

-• by a home help employed by you, or
+• from a domestic help employed by you or

 • for the completion of homework.